lpavone/SVNAutoMerger/README.md

 **enable.commit.mode:** if set to false will perform merge but will not commit changes (simulation mode)

+**compiled.css.path:** path to identify pre-compiled CSS files and resolve conflicts automatically only on these files.

 ## Execution flow

 When a merge is performed between a source and target branch, this is the pseudo-code of the process: